Esser50K/Extenject/README.md

 1. **Prefabs**.
 You can also directly drag your installer prefab from the Project tab into the InstallerPrefabs property of SceneContext.
 Note that in this case you cannot have per-scene overrides like you can when having the prefab instantiated in your scene, but can be nice to avoid clutter in the scene.

 1. **Prefabs within Resources folder**.
-You can also place your installer prefabs underneath a Resoures folder and install them directly from code by using the Resources path.
+You can also place your installer prefabs underneath a Resources folder and install them directly from code by using the Resources path.
 For details on usage see [here](#runtime-parameters-for-installers).

 Another option in addition to `MonoInstaller` and `Installer<>` is to use `ScriptableObjectInstaller` which has some unique advantages (especially for settings) - for details see [here](#scriptableobject-installer).